samuelmui8/pern-auth/README.md

 docker-compose up --build
 ```

-4. If you have built the Docker image before, you can run the following command instead to start the container:
+4. If you have built the Docker container before, you can run the following command instead to start the container:
 ```bash
 docker-compose up
 ```